selenologist/babylon-coffee-boilerplate/README.md

 ## main.coffee

 main.coffee is your main file.
-You should write your game's HTML presentational parts here.
 Since this boilerplate uses **browserify** you can/should use `require` function of Node.js easily.
 TL,DR; it's main file.

 Have fun! :)